Cryptography & Post-Quantum Security

 Relevant Experience

-Defined cryptographic security principles for a central bank digital currency.
-Implemented a non-custodial digital currency wallet PoC with MbedTLS and white-box cryptography.
-Evaluated and benchmarked mobile cryptographic implementations.
+Defined mobile platform security and cryptographic key-management principles for a central bank digital currency.
+Implemented a non-custodial digital currency wallet proof of concept with key management, secure storage, transaction signing, MbedTLS, white-box cryptography, application hardening, and runtime security posture monitoring.

 Amadis — PCI-MPoC Cryptographic Controls (2019–2022)